Project Overview

 Outcomes & Impact

 Relias gave me hands-on, real-world experience in navigating the complexities of design work within a fast-paced, highly regulated environment.
-It wasn’t just about creating content — it was about making sure every learning experience served both pedagogical depth and practical usability for diverse learners, many of whom worked in demanding healthcare roles.
+Creating content was the surface work.
+The real job was making sure every learning experience carried pedagogical depth and practical usability for diverse learners, many of whom worked in demanding healthcare roles.

 I learned how to:

-• Balance tight production timelines with the need for thoughtful, effective learning design, ensuring that speed never comes at the cost of clarity or quality.
+• Balance tight production timelines with the need for thoughtful, effective learning design, so speed never comes at the cost of clarity or quality.

 • Take initiative within a system that urgently needed more accessible solutions, finding ways to advocate for change while still meeting existing demands and constraints.

-• Design with both emotional safety and regulatory standards in mind, recognizing that learners needed to feel supported, while also ensuring compliance with critical industry guidelines.
+• Design with both emotional safety and regulatory standards in mind, recognizing that learners needed to feel supported while the content still held up under compliance review.

-This role taught me that instructional design isn't just about delivering information.
-It's about building a framework of care where tools, systems, and content work together to respect the learner’s time, needs, and context.
+This role taught me that instructional design is really about building a framework of care, where tools, systems, and content work together to respect the learner's time, needs, and context.
+Delivering information is the easy part.

 Skills